Cranberry eggnog scones are tender, scrumptious, and spiked with eggnog! My go-to scones recipe is made with rich, heavy cream.

 • If you feel your butter warmed up during the mixing process, pop your cut scones into the freezer to chill.
 They will rise much better with cold butter.

 • Bake and enjoy!
-Scones taste best on the day they’re baked.
+Note that scones taste best on the day they’re baked.

 What to Do with Leftover Eggnog